-The continued growth of the arts sector and other service industries demands creativity and innovation; this innovation often emerges from clusters of creative people, whether Silicon Valley, a major metropolis like Paris, or in smaller clusters around universities and other cultural institutions.
+The continued growth of the arts sector and other service industries demands creativity and innovation; this innovation often emerges from clusters of creative people, whether in Silicon Valley, a major metropolis like Paris, or in smaller clusters around universities and other cultural institutions.
 Today’s economic dynamism therefore shares many common features with artistic output over the course of history.
 Understanding what fosters and drives creative achievement means understanding what fosters and drives economic success today.
-For this reason, the economic history of art and culture has become more important in the broader field and constitutes one of the pillars of poised become increasingly important.
+For this reason, the economic history of art and culture has become more important in the broader field d and and is poised to become increasingly significant.
 HEDG is at the forefront of this growth.

-SDU is an established research center in cultural economics, ranked 35th out of 1147 institutions globally (RePEc Ideas Ranking June 2019).
+SDU is an established research center in cultural economics, ranked 33rd out of 1160 institutions globally (RePEc Ideas Ranking February 2020) and is actively shaping cultural policy at EU level and beyond.
 SDU is co-founder of EconomistsTalkArt.org, a platform to disseminate cultural economics research to the research community, policy makers, and the wider public.
-SDU has been involved in the Association of Cultural Economics International and is organizes the European Workshop of Applied Cultural Economics since 2013 .
-The international network has been strengthened through to various externally funded projects, including RICHES (EU FP7), PUCK (EU Culture Programme) and Origins of Creativity (DFF).
+SDU has been involved in the Association of Cultural Economics International and organizes the European Workshop of Applied Cultural Economics since 2013.
+The international network has been strengthened through various externally funded projects, including RICHES (EU FP7), PUCK (EU Culture Programme) and Origins of Creativity (DFF).

-Please address queries to the researcher responsible for this area: Karol J. Borowiecki
+Please address queries to the researcher responsible for this area: Karol Borowiecki